 Here's some content British Comedy Guide has published to help you make your Newsjack submissions as good as they can be...

-Host Angela Barnes offers up her tips on how best to be successful writing for the show.
+Previous host Angela Barnes offered up these tips on how best to be successful writing for the show.
 For example, "If a word can be taken out and it still makes sense, take it out."

 Ever wondered how the show is put together?
 Here's our detailed guide, which also contains lots of tips on how best to ensure your sketches make it through the selection process.